 - Input refers to the materials (chemicals) entering an operation.
 For example, chlorine added to process water as a disinfectant would be considered an input to the water treatment operation. - Generation identifies those chemicals created during an operation (manufactured, including coincidental manufacturing).
-For example, when nitrogen sources are used in biological wastewater treatment systems, nitrate compounds and additional ammonia may be coincidentally manufactured. - Output refers to the materials (chemicals) leaving an operation by various avenues.
-Output (avenues) may include on-site release and other on-site waste management activities; transfers off site for recycling, energy recovery, treatment, storage, or disposal; or the amount of chemical that leaves with the final product. - Consumption refers to the amount of chemical converted to another substance during the operation (i.e., reacted).
-For example, nitric acid would be consumed by neutralization during wastewater treatment.
+For example, when nitrogen sources are used in biological wastewater treatment systems, additional ammonia may be coincidentally manufactured.

+- Output refers to the materials (chemicals) leaving an operation by various avenues.
+Output (avenues) may include on-site release and other on-site waste management activities; transfers off site for recycling, energy recovery, treatment, storage, or disposal; or the amount of chemical that leaves with the final product.
+For example, solvents used to clean wafers between different processes may leave the operation through air emissions or as liquid hazardous waste. - Consumption refers to the amount of chemical converted to another substance during the operation (i.e., reacted).
+For example, phosphoric acid would be consumed by a neutralization during wastewater treatment.

-The mass balance technique may be used for manufactured, processed, or otherwise used EPCRA Section 313 chemicals or chemical categories.
+The mass balance technique may be used for manufactured, processed, or otherwise used chemicals.
 It is typically most useful for otherwise used chemicals that do not become part of the final product, such as catalysts, solvents, acids, and bases.
-For large input and output streams, a mass balance may not be the best estimation method because slight uncertainties in mass calculations can yield significant errors in the release and other waste management quantity estimates.
+For large input and outputs, a mass balance may not be the best estimation method, because slight uncertainties in mass calculations can yield significant errors in the release and other waste management estimates.